devopsifyco/check-cli/README.md

 # Check CLI Tool

-A versatile command-line tool for system checks and dependency management.
+Check CLI Tool is a fast, cross-platform command-line utility for developers, DevOps engineers, and IT professionals to quickly analyze dependencies, check software versions (with CVE info), validate SSL certificates, inspect OS details, and test network speed.
+It supports Windows, Linux, and macOS, and outputs results in JSON or YAML for easy integration into CI/CD, security audits, and troubleshooting workflows.

 ## ✨Features

-- ✅ Dependency analysis for multiple package managers.
-Support for multiple package managers and dependency file formats
+- ✅ Analyze project dependencies for multiple package managers (Maven, npm, pip, Go, .NET, etc.)
-- ✅ Version information checks with support for local and remote version lookups
+- ✅ Check and compare software versions locally and remotely, with version history and CVE vulnerability info
-- ✅ SSL certificate validation
+- ✅ Validate SSL certificates for domains
-- ✅ Operating system information
+- ✅ Display detailed operating system and environment information
-- ✅ Network speed testing
+- ✅ Perform network speed tests
-- 🎨 Support for JSON and YAML output formats
+- 🎨 Output results in JSON and YAML formats for automation and reporting
-- 🟩 Comprehensive version history tracking

 For full documentation, visit the [official Check CLI documentation](https://devopsifyco.github.io/check-cli).